How Does Suboxone Work?

 Suboxone is generally taken for long periods to help ease the dependency on opiates of those struggling with addiction.
 With this knowledge, we can understand that when an individual stops taking Suboxone “cold turkey” after using the medication for some time, there will be a withdrawal period.
 It is advised to follow a physician’s instructions when a patient is weaning themselves off of Suboxone to prevent suboxone withdrawal.
 To learn about Suboxone’s half-life and how long Suboxone’s effects last, read our online resource on this topic.

-Symptoms of withdrawal are the worst within the first 72 hours, as during this time, many of the physical symptoms will be heightened.
+During drug detox treatment, symptoms of withdrawal are the worst within the first 72 hours, as during this time, many of the physical symptoms will be heightened.
 These symptoms can include muscle aches and cold-like symptoms.

 After one week, an individual may experience mood swings, anxiety, and restlessness.
 Two weeks out is when depression hits.
 A month out there will be symptoms of opioid cravings, discomfort, and depression.